What you see: A red potato with dark patches on its skin; below the skin the potato has turned green.

 But, how green is too green?

 It’s always a judgment call.
-The solanine, which can cause vomiting, diarrhea and even death in very large amounts, will be elevated, not just in the green area, but throughout the potato.
+The glycoalkaloids (namely solanine and chaconine), which can cause headache, nausea, vomiting, diarrhea and, in very large amounts, even death, will be elevated, not just in the green area, but throughout the potato.

 When I shared the potato image above with Nora Olsen, a professor and potato specialist at the University of Idaho, she said it appeared to be “field green,” meaning it was likely exposed to sunlight in the field, resulting in a more intense greening.
-Potatoes that turn green under lights at the store may not get quite this green.
+Potatoes that turn green under lights at the supermarket or in your kitchen may not get quite this green.
+(Storage tip: store potatoes in a dark place.)

-From looking at a green potato, it’s always hard to tell whether it has dangerous levels of solanine.
-In fact, solanine is actually present in small amounts in all potatoes and contributes to flavor.
+From looking at a green potato, it’s always hard to tell whether it has dangerous levels of glycoalkaloids.
+In fact, they’re actually present in small amounts in all potatoes and contribute to flavor.
 As with many substances, the dose makes the poison.
-But different potato varieties produce different amounts, so an intense patch of green alone doesn’t suggest that the rest of the potato could sicken you.
+But different potato varieties produce different amounts, so an intense patch of green alone doesn’t guarentee the rest of the potato could sicken you.

-Also good to keep in mind: Documented instances of solanine poisoning are rare and potato breeds sold in the United States are selected for low levels of solanine.
+Also good to keep in mind: Documented instances of poisoning from excessively green potatoes are rare and potato breeds sold in the United States are selected for low levels of glycoalkaloid production.

 Potatoes with dangerous toxins taste bitter